parkerhancock/patent_client/docs/source/us_application.rst

 Patent Client provides an interface to the USPTO Patent Examination Data System (PEDS).

 PEDS is a REST-ful API that contains some - but not all - of the application data available through PAIR.
-Notably, it is missing continuity information, and file history documents.
+Notably, it is missing file history documents.

 Nevertheless, it provides a wealth of bibliographic information on pending and issued US Patent applications.
 Use it like this: